-A rhetorical question is a question that doesn’t expect an answer from the audience or reader.
+A rhetorical question is a question that is not asked in order to receive an answer from the audience or reader.
 It’s just posed to make a point.
 Don’t we do this all the time in everyday speech?
 Sometimes a rhetorical question will just be left open, but other times the speaker will immediately go on to answer it.
 In either case, no answer from the audience is expected.

 II.
 Examples of a Rhetorical Question